jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ![Whitehall](https://techvolution.io/content/images/2020/04/whitehall-charles.jpg)

 _This is Whitehall.
 A palace built by Henry VIII.
 Charles walked through here to a scaffold and his chopping block.
 On the ceiling is a painting commissioned by his father, King James, which shows him being escorted to Heaven by angels.
-Charles was raised his entire life to be a divine king.
+Charles was raised his entire life to be the divine king in the sky.
 Could you see outside the Matrix and its divine rights of nobles philosophy, if you were him?
 Credit: Wikimedia Commons._

 ## Charles Speaks

-Charles' last chance to justify himself, was on a scaffold next to his executioner.
+Charles' last chance to justify himself, was standing on a scaffold next to his executioner.

 Forget about the ringing bell of a claims department.
 Imagine the stress of a stutterer minutes from execution, having to say something to defend his throne, his family's place in history, and his kingdom.

 I can't explain how anxious he would have been.
-I know he feared the emotional pain of ~~silence~~ quiet, far more than death.
+I know he feared the emotional pain of ~~silence~~, far more than death.

  ![Charles Speaks](https://techvolution.io/content/images/2020/04/charles-speaks.jpg)